AdonisAlgos/tech264-docker-kubernetes/kubernetes/README.md

 ![alt text](image.png)

+*Note: If you would like to run a small Kubernetes service for testing you can run Minicube*

 ### What is a Cluster?

 * Made up of at least 1 **Master Node** and 1 **Worker Node**.